Alfonso Checa (Baza, active 1935-1978)

 Manuel Martinez de Milan (b.
 Canales, 1923-d.
 Granada 1957)

-José Ortega was a Granada guitar maker active during the latter half of the 19th century.
-His workshop was located on Mesones, 4.
-He seems to have been Benito Ferrer's teacher.
+José Ortega was a prominent guitar maker in Granada during the latter half of the 19th century.
+His workshop was located at Mesones, 4.
+He is believed to have been the teacher of Benito Ferrer.

-Nicolas Ortega Ruiz, the son of José Ortega, was born in Granada in 1861.
-He worked with his father and brother, and later with Benito Ferrer.
+Nicolás Ortega Ruiz, the son of José Ortega, was born in Granada in 1861.
+He worked alongside his father and brother before later collaborating with Benito Ferrer.

-José Pernas was a Granada maker, and reputedly trained Antonio de Torres.
-Some doubt, however, exist as no documentation exists showing Torres was in Granada during the time he was supposedly studying with José Pernas.
+José Pernas was a Granada-based guitar maker who is reputed to have trained Antonio de Torres.
+However, some doubt exists regarding this claim, as there is no documented evidence showing that Torres was in Granada during the period he was supposedly studying under Pernas.

-Nicolás and Antonio del Valle, brothers, were guitar makers in Granada duringthe middle of the nineteenth century, with a workshop on the calle Elvira, 54.
+Nicolás and Antonio del Valle, brothers, were guitar makers in Granada during the mid-19th century.
+Their workshop was located at Calle Elvira, 54.

-Rafael Vallejo, a guitar maker from Baza, in the province of Granada.
-In 1792 he received a royal commission to build a guitar for King Carlos IV of Spain.
-This guitar is preserved in the Victoria and Albert Museum in London.
+Rafael Vallejo was a guitar maker from Baza, a town in the province of Granada.
+In 1792, he received a royal commission to build a guitar for King Carlos IV of Spain.
+This guitar is now preserved in the Victoria and Albert Museum in London.